-O3.6.2 It is an objective of the Council to co-operate with the South West Area Health Board in the provision of health and social facilities, nursing homes and sheltered housing.
+O3.6.2 Co-operate with the South West Area Health Board in the provision of health and social facilities, nursing homes and sheltered housing.

 3.6.3 Fire Service

 O3.6.3 It is an objective of the Council to ensure the town has an adequate fire service at all times.